 Program of Study

 All students are required to take ECOL 5100 or equivalent.
 This course should be taken during the first year of residency.
-All students are required to take ECOL 5550 no sooner than the fourth and no later than the eighth semester of study.
+All students are required to take ECOL 5550 in their final year.
 All students should take ECOL 5350 or its equivalent at least once a year, excepting years when they are enrolled in 5100 or 5550.
 Exceptions or substitutions of these requirements are subject to approval by the graduate affairs committee.

 The program of study must include at least 6 credit hours aimed at developing a tool skill, which except for rare cases shall be in the quantitative/analytical domain (e.g., statistics, modeling, GIS, remote sensing, bioinformatics).
 Courses relating to research tools should be taken early in the student's residency to ensure that they can be used in thesis research and advanced studies.
 Specific coursework and tool-skill development for the student's program of study will be developed in consultation with and subject to approval by the student's advisory committee.